AnthonyCHigney/home/_posts/2024-12-05-Trust-Pub-Bias.md

 However, if they are so incommensurable, how come the pub bias methods suggest there is publication bias in this collection of studies every time?
 What would we expect?
 Well, these are replications.
 The sample size of the replications are based on the size of the effect in the original studies, through power calculations.
 As we know, the size of the standard error is related to the sample size.
 So the standard error and the effect size will be correlated.
 This is generally how publication bias methods work: they look for a correlation between the standard error and the effect size.
 Therefore, these methods pick up this correlation and point to publication bias where none exists.

 The authors and others have argued that this shows if effects are heterogeneous, and researchers have a good idea of the effect size ex-ante, and therefore efficiently select sample size to all have, for example, 80% power, there will be a correlation between the errors and the effects.
 This is true, but would mean all the studies are estimating effects that are not only known to be different, but we know *how* they are different.
 We can rank the effects.
 Should they be doing that?
-In general, in a (random effects) meta-analysis we assume each study is estimating a different effect and estimate the average of the effects, but the differences are assumed to be *random*, drawn from a *common* underlying distribution.
+No. In general, in a (random effects) meta-analysis we assume each study is estimating a different effect and estimate the average of the effects, but the differences are assumed to be *random*, drawn from a *common* underlying distribution.

-When the differences are not random, they are not i.i.d, nor exchangeable.
+When this is not the case, they are not [i.i.d](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables), nor [exchangeable](https://www.uv.es/~bernardo/Exchangeability.pdf).
+What that means is any inference we do from this model will be off.
+We can estimate, for example, the mean and variance of our sample, but what is that representative off?
+Nothing really.

+For example, suppose that we have two different kinds of effect sizes

+And in our sample 70% are from distribution 1 and 30% from distribution 2.
+We estimate the mean with random effects as X. A new replication is undertaken, our point estimate prediction is XX.
+It's way off, and always will be.

 We are not going to get unbiased estimates, nor will we be able to make correct inference about publication bias.
-In short, we cannot do a meta-analysis at all.
 The replication differences are driven by what is being replicated.

+However, given we know why the replications differ, it is trivially easy to make them conditionally exchangeable, and our inference will be much better.
+We just condition on what accounts for the systematic difference in effect sizes.
+In fact, the authors do this:

 "An alternative to disabling asymmetry-based methods is to ensure that the meta-analytic model explicitly contemplates